NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Assassinate.md

 * * *

-You Strike with one swift movement, trying to instantly slay your mark.
+You strike with one swift movement, trying to instantly slay your mark.
 Make a Strike against your mark.
-If you hit, your mark takes 6d6 extra precision damage with a basic Fortitude save against your class DC or spell DC, whichever is higher.
-If the mark critically fails, they die.
-This is an incapacitation effect.
-The creature then becomes temporarily immune to your Assassinate for 1 day.
+If you hit, your mark takes an additional 6d6 precision damage with a Fortitude check save against the higher of your class DC or spell DC.
+If the mark critically fails, it dies unless its level is higher than yours.
+Regardless of the result of its save, the creature is temporarily immune to your Assassinate for 1 day.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*